 We arrived back at camp and were relieved to find our gear unmolested by human or other animal in our absence.
 Of course, the main impetus for our little day trip was a failure.
 Except for a little area we found where AT&T begrudgingly offered a weak and sporadic 3G signal on the way down the mountain, we found no reason to relocate our camp and so just resigned ourselves to being out of touch for the time spent there.
 It really wasn’t all that bad.
 We had books, music, the company of a variety of avian life in the trees surrounding our camp and enough peace and quiet to decompress and detox from the usual busy, noisy, overly connected life.
 Plus, Willow had some burrowing critters to keep a close, nose-in-the-hole watch on and I had the fun of watching her twitch with the anticipation of the hunt.

 Reluctantly we finally had to pack up our camp and continue the trek back up towards the San Francisco Bay Area for a house/cat-sitting gig.
-We are not sure where our next stop will actually be but think we will stay in the next National Forest to the North of this San Bernardino NF that offers us a compelling spot.
+This was a good spot though and we will keep it on our list of favorites to return to when in the area.